UnifiedPush/gotify-dbus-rust/README.md

 To login, run the `gotify_login` binary with the command line options `--url https://yourgotifyserver.tld --username yourusername`, and type in your password when asked.

-To run the daemon, run the `gotify_receiver` binary without any command line arguments.
+To run the daemon, run the `unifiedpush_gotify` binary without any command line arguments.